gigazin/Finite-State-Machine/README.md

 ## EN-US

 This is a simple simulator of deterministic finite automatons developed in Java.
+It's still pending translation so everything is written in Brazilian-Portuguese for now.

 It was developed by me as the final project of Formal Languages subject at the Bachelor's Computer Science course.